Sales Tax Scaries 4: Nexus and Taxability

 Most large corporate taxpayers are accustomed to dealing with audits on their sales tax-related activities, but smaller companies may be surprised when they receive an audit notice from their state or municipality.

 States and municipalities have their own systems for deciding which returns trigger an audit.
-Many states use sales volume, size, and complexity of returns to determine whether an audit will take place.
+Many states use sales volume, size, and complexity of returns to determine whether or not an audit will take place.
 Other business activities like filing a refund claim or amended return, bankruptcy, dissolving the business, and closing certain locations may cause an audit as well.

 Staying compliant with state sales tax laws is crucial.
 TaxConnex can guide you in understanding nexus requirements, determining your obligations, and managing the proper filing and payment processes to ensure ongoing compliance.